Noob-mukesh/couple/README.md

-# couple
+#  Random Couple  generator
 #  IMPORT FAKER MODULES IN YOUR PC OR MOBILE
     #  pip install faker
      python3 couple.py
-#  THIS PROGRAM WILL FIND YOUR COUPLE  YOU JUST NEED TO CHOOSE YOUR GENDER AND ENTER NAME
+<p> THIS PROGRAM WILL FIND YOUR COUPLE  YOU JUST NEED TO CHOOSE YOUR GENDER AND ENTER NAME
-#  SELECT YOUR GENDER M FOR MALE OR F FOR FEMALE
-# wont  run in any condition wtever is your name sabko princess ya prince milega
+ SELECT YOUR GENDER M FOR MALE OR F FOR FEMALE wont  run in any condition wtever is your name sabko princess ya prince milega </p>

 <h1> <img src="https://i.pinimg.com/736x/80/11/bf/8011bf2cc1c0c795053ccbee93854394.jpg"  width="100%>